publicissapient-france/XOverflow/src/main/resources/webapp/doc/usage.md

 ### crossdomain.xml

-A template for working with cross-domain requests.
+A webapp.template for working with cross-domain requests.
 [About crossdomain.xml](crossdomain.md).

 ### Icons